GSA/GEAR3/scripts/google_auth/README.md

 Ensure you have a `gear_google_credentials.json` file in your root directory which contains your Google client secret data.

+## Run:

+Follow the steps below to run the application.

+1. Navigate to the `./scripts/google_auth` folder in the file explorer.

+2. Make sure to have a copy of the `gear_google_credentials.json` file in this folder before running.

+3. Open a command line prompt from this folder.

+4. Run the command `go run GoogleAuth.go` to start the application.

 ## Usage:

 Run the application and navigate to `http://localhost:4201/` to begin the OAuth2 authentication process.

 ### Getting Started: